cf020031308/agentDoc/readme.md

     2. When appending, images referenced in the source file will be copied to the destination folder, and links converted as well.
     3. When syncing, images in the managed folder which are not referenced will be removed before pushing.
 3. Friendly with Github
-    1. Readme.
-When creating a doc with command `agentDoc + not-exist-dirname/` or output a doc with command `agentDoc docname not-exist-dirname/`, agentDoc knows you hope to create a new folder to keep the doc and all its assets within it so it just does, creating the new folder and name your doc as "not-exist-dirname/readme.agentDoc".
-    2. URLs of raw.
-When getting a remote file from Github Code or Github Wiki, agentDoc guesses the URL of the raw file according to the given URL.
+    1. URLs of raw.
+When getting a remote file from Github or Github Wiki, `agentDoc` guesses the URL of the raw file according to the given URL.
-    3. Issue links.
+    2. Issue links.
 When getting a remote file from Github, GFM Issue links will be converted to normal links.

 ## EXIT STATUS

-The agentDoc utility exits 0 on success, and >0 if an error occurs.
+The `agentDoc` utility exits 0 on success, and >0 if an error occurs.

 ## SEE ALSO